Ink Review #2630: Private Reserve Fast Dry Midnight Blue

 Longer Writing:

-I used a Nagasawa Pilot Decimo Blue-Green with a broad nib on a Taroko Enigma notebook.
-The ink has an average flow.
+I used a TWSBI Eco Cement with a medium nib on a Taroko Enigma notebook.
+The ink was so pale and dry!
+I did not enjoy the pen/ink/paper combo.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.